oriuminc/myplanet_workstation/README.md

 ### Getting the Kickstart Files

 Specific version of any of these aren't strictly required, but they're what has already been tested.
+Make sure you have these files before wiping any data, just so you're covered.

 - Mountain Lion boot USB
   - Download Mountain Lion from App Store